epfl-si/jahia2wp/docs/INSTALL_TOOLS.md

 ## Docker images

-You will need to clone the repository containing the images for MySQL and apache.
+You will need to clone the repository containing the images for the management container and apache.

     $ git clone git@github.com:epfl-idevelop/epfl-os-wp.git